Frequently Asked Questions About Crete: Learn All You Need to Know About the Island!

 Vai Palm Beach

 The common answer would be to tell you that the best ones are Balos and Elafonisi.
-And you would be happy because that’s what you’ve read everywhere.
+And you would be happy because you’ve read that everywhere.

 However, the truth is that the island boasts a coastline that’s over 1000 kilometers long, so you are bound to find some truly unique beaches, among the most amazing you’ll ever see!

-I’ve listed over 45 great Cretan beaches here, but there are many, really many more…
+I’ve listed over 45 great Cretan beaches here, but there are many more…

 The famous ones: